Escheat and Bona Vacantia

 Today, escheats and forfeitures are still devolved to the Crown following the deaths of persons leaving no known heirs or beneficiaries, and also include any assets of companies that may remain at their dissolution.

 Bona vacantia refers to the Crown's right to property having no known owner.
+The policy relating to the assets of struck off companies is set out in this document: HRMG Bona Vacantia Policy January 2020 [71kb]

 The regime is founded in the customary law and relevant legislation includes the Feudal Dues (Guernsey) Law, 1980, the Companies (Guernsey) Law, 2008, and the Inheritance (Guernsey) Law, 2011.